appritechnologies/Hiring-Challenge-flutter-dev/README.md

 ## Important Note

 Please respect the two-day deadline for this challenge.
-Late submissions will not be considered.

 Good luck with the challenge!
 We look forward to reviewing your work and potentially having you join our team as a software engineering intern.
 If you have any questions or need clarifications, feel free to reach out to us.
 Happy coding!